thomfrances/alx-pre_course/README.md

 My First Readme

-CreateD a new directory called 0x01-git in my alx-pre_course repo Included a non empty README.md in your directory at the root of my repository alx-pre_course and in the directory 0x01-git Inside 0x01-git:
+Created a new directory called 0x01-git in my alx-pre_course repo Included a non empty README.md in your directory at the root of my repository alx-pre_course and in the directory 0x01-git Inside 0x01-git:
   Creatd these directories at the root of the project: bash, c, js